 The Golden Gate Bridge is a suspension bridge spanning the Golden Gate Strait, the one-mile-wide (1.6 km), one-point-seven-mile-long (2.7 km) channel between San Francisco Bay and the Pacific Ocean.

 The Golden Gate Bridge was completed in 1937 and is one of the most recognizable symbols of San Francisco and California.

-The bridge is open to pedestrians and cyclists, and a number of shuttle services operate between the bridge and various locations in San Francisco.
-The bridge is also popular for fishing, with bass, perch, and sturgeon being the most common catches.
+The bridge is open to pedestrians and cyclists, and several shuttle services operate between the bridge and various locations in San Francisco.
+The bridge is also famous for fishing, with bass, perch, and sturgeon being the most common catches.

 See Related: Best Family Hotels in San Francisco, California

 John Muir National Historic Site is a 14-room Italianate Victorian mansion home of naturalist and writer John Muir.
 It also includes a nearby 325-acre tract of oak woodlands and grasslands historically owned by the Muir family.

 The leading site is in the shadow of State Route 4 in Martinez, California.
 John Muir was an important figure in the early conservation movement in the United States.

 He was a naturalist and writer who promoted the idea of wilderness preservation and significantly impacted the West Coast, including many influences on the National Park Service and National Park system in America.